The Foundations in Community Disability Studies Program offers several unique features:

 Based in the Workplace

-The Foundations in Community Disability Studies Program is intended for people who are currently employed as direct service workers in the field of community disability services.
-Check with your agency, you may receive time off from your duties for this in-service training.
+The Foundations in Community Disability Studies Program is intended for people who are currently employed as direct service workers in the field of community disability services (previously known as community rehabilitation).
+Depending on the policy of your employer, you may receive time off from your duties for this in-service training.
 You are encouraged to discuss new concepts and skills with co-workers and to apply new learning in the workplace.
-A mentor/tutor from your agency will help you to apply your new knowledge in the workplace and record your progress using the Skills Checklist included in each module of the program.
-There are two evaluation components, a test and a skills checklist to be completed by your mentor/tutor.
+A tutor/supervisor from your agency will help you to apply your new knowledge in the workplace and record your progress using the Skills Checklist included in each module of the program.

 Flexible Delivery and Leading-Edge Technology